Laura (1944 film): Plot

-One night, the detective falls asleep in Laura's apartment in front of her portrait.
+One night, Mark falls asleep in Laura's apartment in front of her portrait.
 He is awakened by a woman entering with her own key and is shocked to discover that it is Laura.
 She finds a dress in her closet that belonged to one of her models, Diane Redfern.
-Mark concludes that the body assumed to have been Laura was Diane, drawn there for a liaison by Shelby while Laura was away at her country residence.
-With Laura still alive, unmasking the killer becomes even more urgent.
-By tapping Laura's phone, Mark follows her to a meeting with Shelby after which Shelby drives to her country residence to retrieve a shotgun.
-When confronted, Shelby insists that he did not come forward with the information that Laura was alive simply because he was panic-stricken.
-He explains the shotgun by saying he planned to give it to Laura for protection.
-Mark tests it against the ballistics from Diane's body and finds that it is not a match.
+Mark concludes that the body thought to be Laura was actually Diane's, drawn there for a liaison by Shelby while Laura was away at her country house.
+With Laura still alive, uncovering the killer becomes even more urgent.
+By tapping into Laura's phone, Mark follows her to a meeting with Shelby, after which Shelby drives to her country house to grab a shotgun.
+When confronted, Shelby claims he didn't come forward with the information that Laura was alive because he was panicked.
+He explains the shotgun by saying he intended to give it to Laura for protection.
+Mark tests it against the ballistics from Diane's body and finds that it doesn't match.

-At a party celebrating Laura's return, Mark arrests Laura for the murder of Diane.
-Upon questioning her, he becomes convinced that she is innocent and that she does not love Shelby.
-He searches Waldo's apartment, where he becomes suspicious of a clock identical to the one in Laura's apartment.
-On closer examination, he finds it has a secret compartment.
-Mark returns to Laura's apartment.
-Waldo is there and notices a growing bond between Laura and the detective.
-Waldo insults Mark and is sent away by Laura but pauses on the stairwell outside.
-Mark examines Laura's clock and finds the shotgun that killed Diane but leaves it there.
-Laura is confronted with the truth that Waldo is the murderer.
+At a party celebrating Laura's return, Mark arrests her for Diane's murder.
+After questioning, he becomes convinced she's innocent and does not love Shelby.
+He searches Waldo's apartment, where he notices a clock identical to the one in Laura's apartment.
+Upon closer inspection, he discovers it has a secret compartment.
+Mark then returns to Laura's apartment.
+Waldo is there and observes a growing bond between Laura and the detective.
+Waldo insults Mark and is sent away by Laura, but he pauses on the stairwell outside.
+Mark examines Laura's clock and finds the shotgun that killed Diane, but he leaves it there.
+Laura is finally confronted with the truth that Waldo is the murderer.

-Mark and Laura kiss, and then he locks her into her apartment, warning her to admit no one.
-After he leaves, Waldo, who had slipped in by the kitchen entrance, retrieves the shotgun and attempts to kill Laura, saying that if he cannot have her, no one can.
-She deflects his shot and flees just as Mark arrives.
-Mark's sergeant shoots down Waldo.
+Mark and Laura kiss, then he locks her in her apartment, warning her not to admit anyone.
+After he leaves, Waldo, who slipped in through the kitchen entrance, retrieves a shotgun and tries to kill Laura, saying that if he can't have her, no one can.
+She dodges his shot and escapes just as Mark arrives.
+Mark's sergeant shoots Waldo down.
 As he dies, Waldo whispers, "Goodbye, Laura.
 Goodbye, my love."